Teacher Assessed Grades

 Given that teachers are required to provide a grade which reflects the standard at which the student is performing now, and not their potential, the school may be able to offer the student extra formal assessment opportunities in school over a predetermined and limited timeframe before grades are submitted to the exam boards.

-JCQ guidance for students, parents and guardians – Summer 2021
+JCQ and Ofqual guidance for students, parents and guardians – Summer 2021

-JCQ have provided the following guidance for students, parents and guardians for GCSE and AS / A levels in England in Summer 2021.
+The following guidance for students, parents and guardians for GCSE and AS / A levels in England in Summer 2021 has been published:

 Year 11 Subject Assessment Rationales